 Halve and juice the limes, saving 4 juiced halves for the marinade.
 You should have about 1/2 cup of juice.

 In a blender or mini food processor, combine the lime juice, chipotle, adobo sauce, and garlic.
 Puree.
 Pour into a large mixing bowl and slowly add the beer.
-Stir in the Worcestershire, Morton Tender Quick, if using, as well as the cumin and pepper.
+Stir in the Worcestershire, soy sauce, Morton Tender Quick, if using, as well as the cumin and pepper.
 Stir until the curing salt dissolves.
 Add the reserved lime rinds.

 With a sharp knife, slice the beef into 1/4-inch thick slices against the grain, and then into strips about 1-inch wide.
 (This is easier if the meat is partially frozen.)
 Trim any fat or connective tissue.